We may earn money or products from the companies mentioned in this post. I buy before I try!

 What can you see?
 Well, the “S”-flexed NV is stiffer than the aftermarket version of the RIP, but not by much.
 There’s virtually no difference between the NV 65 S and the RIP 60R, apart from a stretch between zones 4 and 5 and again between 6 and 7.
 But again, there’s not that much of a difference.

 The bigger difference is with the proprietary version of the RIP.
 It is significantly weaker than both the NV and the RIP starting in zone 4 and moving all the way to the tip (section 7).

-Now, before you get all “made-for shafts suck”, or start listening to someone that says that, keep in mind one thing: proprietary shafts absolutely do not suck.
+Now, before you get all “made-for shafts suck” on me, or start listening to someone that says that, keep in mind one thing: proprietary shafts absolutely do not suck.
 They’re different, that’s all.

 It’s a lot like saying the steering wheel you currently have on your car “sucks”, compared to an aftermarket model.
 Yes, it’d be cool to have a chain steering wheel, like this one:

 But who’s to say which is “better”?
 How many people care if they’re using the proprietary, or “made for”, steering wheel?
 If it works, that’s all that matters.
 The same goes for golf shafts- it doesn’t have to be a mystery.
 If it works, that’s all that matters.